INSIDE: Roam the Gnome’s Guide to Getting Around Hong Kong

 - all major convenience stores like 7-Eleven

 MTR (MASS TRANSIT RAILWAY) APPS

-Don’t forget to do this… the app will make life so much easier!
+Don’t forget to do this… the app for this public transport network will make life so much easier!
 Check out what the app can do.

 Comprehensive Journey Planning